 My mind is too busy to meditate….

 We’re wired to generate thoughts.
-We’re also wired to catch a current that takes us inside.
+We’re also wired to turn our attention inwards and to relax into meditative states.

-One of the first things Yoga Teacher trainees learn, from Patanjali’s Yoga Sutra, is: Yoga stills the thought waves of the mind.
+One of the first things Yoga Teacher trainees learn, from Patanjali’s Yoga Sutra, is: Yoga is the state in which the mental-emotional fluctuations are still.

 I’m not “spiritual.”